 Dr. Michael Kane, Dean

-Currently the School offers residential undergraduate students majors in Business, Accounting, Sport Management, and Political Science, as well as minors in Business, Accounting, Sport Management, Political Science, and Economics.
+Currently the School offers residential undergraduate students majors in Business, Accounting, and Sport Management, as well as minors in Business, Accounting, Sport Management, and Economics.
 The Department offers non-traditional, degree completion programs in Business (online) and Ministry Management (a special APS program with Asbury’s Christian Studies and Philosophy Department and the Salvation Army’s Northeast Territory).